 Students are required to email email@example.com a digital copy of their program for archival purposes.

 Students must include current studio teacher on printed program.
 This line should appear above the word "PROGRAM".

 From the studio of John Doe

 The Steinway Ds may be used for student degree recitals.
 It is the responsibility of the student—not the studio teacher and not the accompanist—to sign out a key for the piano.
 In most cases this should be done within a week of the recital, as the key will be necessary for the dress rehearsal as well.
-A key may be signed out from any one of the three CMA office secretaries.
-Students must leave a $5 deposit, in cash, when checking out the key.
-This will be returned to them upon return of the key, which should be returned to the appropriate office secretary the first business day following the recital.
+A piano key may be signed out from your applied instructor.

 Degree Statements for Programs